What Size of Hook for Bass?

 Fishing Hook Styles

-Let’s overview the hook styles commonly used with bass along with their sizes.
+Let’s overview the hook styles commonly used with bass and their sizes.

 Baitholder hooks

 Baitholder hooks are used with live baits.
-The key feature of this hook style is the barbs on the shank that help with keeping live bait still.
+The key feature of this hook style is the barbs on the shank that help keep live bait still.

 Aberdeen hooks

-Aberdeen hooks have a long straight shank and a wide gap between the shank and the point.
-These hooks are again particularly useful for live bait, especially minnows.
+Aberdeen hooks have a long, straight shank and a wide gap between the shank and the point.
+Again, these hooks are handy for live bait, especially minnows.

 Anglers usually use Aberdeen hooks sized from 2 to 4/0 for bass fishing.